Understanding Depression

 The goal isn’t to “fix” you—it’s to feel again.

-I’m here to help you reconnect with the emotions beneath the numbness, so you can come back to life—not just function, but feel more fully human.
+Effective therapy reconnects you with your emotions, so you can come back to life—not just “function”, but feel more fully human.

 You are not your depression.